michaelnordmeyer/jekyll-theme-nixer/README.md

 ### Favicon

-`icon.webp` is the favicon for the light mode, and there's also a dark variant `icon-dark.webp` for dark mode.
-If you want to use them, these files have to be copied manually from the demo's repository root to your site's repository root.
+`/assets/icons/icon.webp` is the favicon for the light mode, and there's also a dark variant `/assets/icons/icon-dark.webp` for dark mode.
+They will be used automatically or you can replace them by creating new ones in the same location.

 ### Nixer?